themanyone/gimp-plugins/README.md

 **Boogu Edit.**

 This is a Kontext model.
 Kontext mode should be set automatically, and Guidance will be set to 0.0.
 You can change them but it is not recommended.
-You can also create new images with these This model has worked well for adding characters and text to images.
+You can also create new images with these.
+This model has worked well for adding characters and text to images.

 ```python
 DEFAULT_DIFFUSION_MODEL = MODELS_PATH + "/diffusion_models/boogu-edit-dit-Q4_0.gguf"